DAK404/Mosaic/Readme.txt

 features to provide the best performance while using the least amount of memory.

-Mosaic Framework now is being rebuilt with additional bug fixes which were present in Elixir previously.
+Mosaic Framework is currently being rebuilt with additional bug fixes which were present in Elixir.
 Stay tuned to get acquainted with more features and program flexibility.

 -----------------------------------------------------------------------------